NiveusLuna/Nivs-A2-Addon/README.md

 	- I think this is a bug in the 4.0 launcher, so I made a workaround

 Cardassians
-- Cardassian Sensor Tap (Fly it near an enemy station!)
+- Cardassian Sensor Tap (Fly the Gul Vystan near an enemy station!)
 - Scout and cargo ship autocloak
 - Orbital Starbase
 	- Yes, it still mines metal